gwhitney/typed-function/README.md

     var f = typed.find(fn, 'number, string');
     ```

--   `typed.addType(type: {name: string, test: function} [, beforeObjectTest=true]): void`
+-   `typed.addType(type: {name: string, test: function, isa?: string|string[]} [, beforeObjectTest=true]): void`

     Add a new type.
-A type object contains a name and a test function.
+A type object contains a name and a test function, and
+    optionally an `isa` property specifying the new type is a subtype of the
+    given other type (or types, if the value of `isa` is an array of type
-    The order of the types determines in which order function arguments are
+    names.)
+The order of the types determines in which order function arguments
-    type-checked, so for performance it's important to put the most used types
+    are type-checked, so for performance it's importan to put the most used
-    first.
-All types are added to the Array `typed.types`.
+    types first (and subtypes must be before supertypes, although that ordering
+    is handled automatically).

     Example: